How to Restrict Special Characters From a Form Field

 Creating your form

 Next, create your form and add your form fields.
+If you need any assistance with creating your form, please check out this helpful tutorial.

 create your form and add your fields